Low Stock

 • One of the most beautiful of all Rambling roses.
 Fully double, rosette-shaped blooms of lovely, soft, blush-pink, borne in graceful swaying pendulous sprays, with each 1" + bloom (petals 40+) standing out as an individual.
 There is one growing in a Chestnut tree in the garden, and always gets a lot of attention when it is in bloom.
 Once blooming.

-• Specific Color: Soft blush pink
+• Color: Soft blush pink

 • Fragrance: Lightly Fragrant